pjotrp/sambamba/doc/programmers_manual.md

 unmappedReads(); all read related.

-In a way the BamReader class is one of the more complex ones as it supports multi-threading, multiple policies and ways of accessing data (seekable with index, sequential, compressed, uncompressed etc.).
+In a way the BamReader class is one of the more complex ones as it supports multi-threading, multiple policies and multiple ways of accessing data (seekable with index, sequential, compressed, uncompressed etc.).
 Much of this complexity is handled by the underlying classes.